 Human trafficking is modern day slavery.
 Each day people are bought and sold as sex slaves in the United States.
 Others are forced to work menial jobs for low or no wages.

-According to the Freedom Youth Project Foundation, human trafficking worldwide generates $32 billion annually; and according to the U.S. Department of Justice, as many as 300,000 Americans are at risk of being victimized by some form of trafficking each year, with the single largest demographic being American-born girls between 12 and 14 years old.
+According to the Freedom Youth Project Foundation, human trafficking worldwide generates $32 billion annually.
+The U.S. Department of Justice estimates that as many as 300,000 American children are at risk of being victimized by some form of trafficking each year.

 Many Americans do not realize this injustice is happening in the United States and perhaps even in their own communities.
 Read an insightful blog post by a concerned flight attendant who works to raise awareness.